-To avoid FC-NVMe discovery related issues during the installation time, its important to make sure that the Host NQN in UEFI, storage host definition and ESXi installer match up.
+To avoid FC-NVMe discovery related issues during the installation time, it is important to ensure that the Host NQN in UEFI, storage host definition and ESXi installer match up.

 If the fully qualified domain name is not already pushed out by the DNS server, it can be set during the installation by performing the following steps prior to ESXi installation.
 Once the VMware installer is fully loaded, access the console by pressing Alt+F1.